-Soups based on chicken broth, meat, fish, vegetables and preferably low in sodium.
+Soups are based on chicken broth, meat, fish, and vegetables and are preferably low in sodium.

-It can be allowed in some cases, cooked cereals such as wheat, semolina or oatmeal cream, mashed potatoes, creamy soups, butter, olive oil, peanut butter.
+In some cases, cooked cereals such as wheat, semolina, oatmeal cream, mashed potatoes, creamy soups, butter, olive oil, and peanut butter can be allowed.

-- Liquid diets are not recommended to lose weight, since it is difficult to obtain enough nutrients and calories in a liquid diet, if they are in a balanced diet.
-That is why it is essential to balance the nutritional needs with an adequate selection of foods.
+- Liquid diets are not recommended for losing weight since it is difficult to obtain enough nutrients and calories in a liquid diet if they are in a balanced diet.
+It is essential to balance nutritional needs with a good selection of foods.

-- Liquid diets can limit the consumption of proteins, micronutrients and healthy fats.
-So long-term follow a liquid diet can cause fatigue, vitamin deficiency and gastrointestinal problems.
+- Liquid diets can limit the consumption of proteins, micronutrients, and healthy fats.
+In so long-term, following a liquid diet can cause fatigue, vitamin deficiency, and gastrointestinal problems.

-- The main objective of a liquid diet is to provide the body with easily digested food while a condition is overcome, trying to supply the proteins, salts, fluids and minerals that are needed to maintain the main functions of the human body.
+- The main objective of a liquid diet is to provide the body with easily digested food.
+At the same time, a condition is overcome, trying to supply the proteins, salts, fluids, and minerals needed to maintain the main functions of the human body.

 - When following a liquid diet, you should consume 1,350 to 1,500 calories per day.
 The ideal is to consume around 45 grams of protein per day.

-- It is important to avoid excess sugar, especially in the case of Crohn’s disease.
+- It is essential to avoid excess sugar, especially in the case of Crohn’s disease.